 In 2018, the UW commissioned a full waste characterization study to get in-depth details on the composition of our campus waste streams.

 The UW has a goal of reducing our total waste 10% by 2025.
-UW Recycling offers many educational and outreach materials to help campus reach this goal, including in-person Trash Talks.
+UW Recycling offers many educational and outreach materials to help campus reach this goal, including in-person Trash Talks, and an online Bridge training course for UW staff.